site24x7/plugins/mongodb_atlas_perf_metrics/README.md

-	start                   ->	Timestamp in date and time format in UTC when to start retrieving measurements. end                     ->	Timestamp in date and time format in UTC when to stop retrieving measurements. connections             ->	Number of connections to a MongoDB process found network.in              ->	The total number of bytes that the server has received over network connections initiated by clients or other mongod instances. network.out             ->	The total number of bytes that the server has sent over network connections initiated by clients or other mongod instances. network.request         ->	The total number of distinct requests that the server has received. opcounter.cmd           ->	The total number of commands issued to the database since the mongod instance last started. opcounter.query         ->	The total number of queries received since the mongod instance last started. opcounter.update        ->	The total number of update operations received since the mongod instance last started. opcounter.delete        ->	The total number of delete operations since the mongod instance last started. opcounter.getmore       ->	The total number of getMore operations since the mongod instance last started. opcounter.insert        ->	The total number of insert operations received since the mongod instance last started logicalsize             ->	Size in GB
+	start                   ->	Timestamp in date and time format in UTC when to start retrieving measurements. end                     ->	Timestamp in date and time format in UTC when to stop retrieving measurements. connections             ->	Number of connections to a MongoDB process found network_in              ->	The total number of bytes that the server has received over network connections initiated by clients or other mongod instances. network_out             ->	The total number of bytes that the server has sent over network connections initiated by clients or other mongod instances. network_request         ->	The total number of distinct requests that the server has received. opcounter_cmd           ->	The total number of commands issued to the database since the mongod instance last started. opcounter_query         ->	The total number of queries received since the mongod instance last started. opcounter_update        ->	The total number of update operations received since the mongod instance last started. opcounter_delete        ->	The total number of delete operations since the mongod instance last started. opcounter_getmore       ->	The total number of getMore operations since the mongod instance last started. opcounter_insert        ->	The total number of insert operations received since the mongod instance last started logicalsize             ->	Size in GB